 \subsection{Setup}

 \paragraph{Evaluation Protocol.} We evaluate \model over core financial statement fields from annual filings.
-For each company, the system produces reporting for a fixed inventory of 18 core items spanning IS/BS/CF, with an auditable trace and a review flag when evidence is insufficient.
+For each company, the system produces reporting for a fixed inventory of eighteen core items spanning IS/BS/CF, with an auditable trace and a review flag when evidence is insufficient.

-\paragraph{Evaluation Data.} We evaluate \model under a unified annual-filing protocol across the US, JP, and CN, focusing on non-financial firms (excluding banks, insurers, and securities firms due to structurally different reporting schemas), consolidated statements, and canonical IS/BS/CF mapping.
-Data are collected from public regulatory disclosures: US filings from SEC EDGAR (10-K XBRL)\footnote{\url{https://www.sec.gov/search-filings}}, JP filings from EDINET annual securities reports (XBRL)\footnote{\url{https://disclosure2.edinet-fsa.go.jp/}}, and CN annual reports from publicly disclosed filing PDFs\footnote{\url{http://www.cninfo.com.cn/}}.

-For each market, we construct a 20-company baseline split used for rule development and gold annotation, and an additional 10-company challenge split used as a held-out evaluation set, yielding 30 firms per market (90 firms total).
-Gold annotations are manually validated by financial domain experts to ensure correctness of canonical mappings and numerical consistency.
+\paragraph{Evaluation Data.} We evaluate \model under a unified annual-filing protocol across the US, JP, and CN, focusing on non-financial firms (excluding banks, insurers, and securities firms due to different reporting schemas), consolidated statements, and canonical IS/BS/CF mapping.
+Data are collected from public regulatory disclosures: US filings from SEC EDGAR (10-K XBRL),\footnote{\url{https://www.sec.gov/search-filings}} JP filings from EDINET annual securities reports (XBRL),\footnote{\url{https://disclosure2.edinet-fsa.go.jp/}} and CN annual reports from publicly disclosed PDFs.\footnote{\url{http://www.cninfo.com.cn/}} For each market, we construct a 20-company baseline split for rule development and gold annotation, and a 10-company challenge split as a held-out evaluation set, yielding 30 firms per market (90 total).
+Gold annotations are manually validated by financial experts to ensure correct canonical mappings and numerical consistency.

-Main cross-market metrics are reported on a shared subset of 18 canonical targets (IS: 5, BS: 7, CF: 6), while market-specific extra line items are retained for UI display and qualitative analysis.
+Cross-market metrics are reported on a shared subset of 18 canonical targets (IS: 5, BS: 7, CF: 6), while market-specific items are retained for UI display and qualitative analysis.

 \paragraph{Evaluation Metrics.} Let $N$ be the total number of target fields.
-We report: (i) \textbf{Filled Rate} $\mathrm{FR}$, the fraction of fields with non-null outputs; (ii) \textbf{Conflict Rate} $\mathrm{CR}$, the fraction of fields that trigger human review due to a disagreement between the deterministic result and the LLM verifier (or insufficient evidence to confirm it); and (iii) \textbf{Accuracy} $\mathrm{Acc}$, computed against manual labels over the reviewed fields.
+We report (\emph{i})~\emph{Filled Rate (FR)}, the fraction of fields with non-null outputs, (\emph{ii})~\emph{Conflict Rate (CR)}, the fraction of fields triggering human review due to disagreement between the deterministic result and the LLM verifier (or insufficient evidence), and (\emph{iii})~\emph{Accuracy (Acc)}, computed against manual labels over the reviewed fields.